AbrarJahin/Asp.NetCore_3.1-PostGRE_Role-Claim_Management/Readme.md

 # Startup Role Management Project for Asp.Net Core 3.1  with PostGRE - perfect for deployment in Linux Server

 This application is created with [ASP.Net Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) and [PostGRE SQL](https://www.postgresql.org/download/) (any version, tested with v11-v13).
-This project is a perfect startup place for a project targetting to deploy in Linux server.
+This project is a perfect startup place (***boilerplate project***) for a project targetting to deploy in Linux server.
 HTML, CSS, JS minifire all are configured in the project for better performance.

 ## Easy Run and Deploy with Requirements